 Cthorgo is a starless, though not light-less sea of Imgangreth.

-Journals from the Gallant Nine, an adventuring group comprised of nothing but Mîmêk, tell of encounters with insane aboleth, underwater demons and some water archons in the area around the half-submerged ruins of Titaram.
+Journals from the Gallant Nine, an adventuring group comprised of nothing but Mîmêk, tell of encounters with insane aboleth, underwater demons and water archon in the area around the half-submerged ruins of Titaram.
 One of the group, notable for his vast knowledge of the realm, stated that the unusual architecture of the city was a mix of Lith-Crillion and aboleth.
 Another journal entry details a conversation with an aboleth - 'the slimy creature said that thousands of years ago the aboleth were slaves of the Lith-Crillion.
 They had the aboleth tear down their old cities and rebuild them to the specification of their slave masters'.

 The Great Tradeway crosses the sea along a series of islands.
 Some of these are linked by bridges, the others require the use of ferries or swimming.
 The center island holds the ruin Belephant-Elebros.
 This city fell in the Tradeway Wars, yet its Vampire Queen, now with few subjects, still claims to rule the ruin and the sea lanes about it.
 Most travelers of the Great Tradway, bypass this area by taking wide arcs around the haunted ruins and its blood-thirsty ruler.